yuxqiu/UCL-Programming-Tutor-2022/weeks/week16/notes.md

    1. Define your generic type
    2. Define your generic type bounded by Trait
    3. `dyn`
+4. Type System
-4. Multi-Threading (`Send` and `Sync` Trait are essential)
+5. Multi-Threading (`Send` and `Sync` Trait are essential)
    1. [Send and Sync](https://stackoverflow.com/questions/59428096/understanding-the-send-trait)
-5. When does move fail?
+6. When does move fail?
 (Check References-2)
    1. [Pin](https://doc.rust-lang.org/std/pin/index.html)
-6. How does ownership/borrowing model benefit the multi-threading?
+7. How does ownership/borrowing model benefit the multi-threading?
 (Check Reference-3)

 ### References